 Hiking is beautiful.
 But if you’re getting tired of aimlessly walking through nature’s majesty, consider adding in an objective.
 Geocaching is a pastime where hobbyists hide “caches,” sometimes a small lockbox, other times little more than a token or marker, at geographical coordinates and then encourage or dare others to find them.
 While some are nearly impossible to get to, plenty are available and easily accessible to newbies.
 Take a hike, find a thing, post about it online.
 Basically, it’s a more fulfilling, slightly nerdier version of FourSquare.

 Let me be clear on this: It is disingenuous and frankly rude to go to a car dealership and test drive an expensive vehicle you have no intention or ability to purchase.
 That said, hybrid and fully-electric cars are the responsible and cost-efficient future everyone should adopt sooner rather than later.
 Charging stations are popping up more reliably, and prices are coming down into a reasonable commercial range.
-If you’ve been wanting to see what all the fuss is about, Tesla is happy to schedule you a test drive and show off one of their futuristic models.
+If you’ve been wanting to see what all the fuss is about, Tesla is happy to schedule a touch-less you a test drive and show off one of their futuristic models.
 With showrooms in Mount Kisco and White Plains, consider taking your date (and the sales rep) on a nice romantic drive around town.

 This one is a classic with a twist.
 Pack a nice boxed lunch, something you both love or mix-and-match a few of your favorites, anything that makes you both happy.
 Maybe bring some books or a card game, grab a Frisbee or something.
 Head down to a local park, throw out an old blanket, and just hang out in the sunshine for the afternoon.
 Oh, and don’t forget to stuff your pockets full of dog treats (maybe hide some under the blanket as well).
 The only thing better than taking your dog to the park is taking yourself to the park to play with other people’s dogs.
 This is also a fantastic way to make new friends and meet your neighbors — or singles for that matter, if you’ve just been optimistically perusing this article for the last seven minutes.